davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vb/index.md

   - Shared clipboard: Click on the Devices menu and select Shared Clipboard.
 Then select bi-directional.
 Test this out.
 It will save you hours of time in this course.
 Copy some text from your host machine, then try pasting it into this VM, and then vice-versa.
   <!-- - Drag and Drop: Click on the Devices menu and select Drag and Drop.
 Then select bi-directional.
 This has been finicky for me in the past, but mostly works.
 Pick a file from your host machine and drag it anywhere on your VM.
 The file ends up in a folder inside `/tmp/VirtualBox Dropped Files` directory. -->

+- You should be able to have access to the Internet.
+Try it out to make sure it works.
+If it doesn't, you may need to disable and reenable your networks.
+(Go to the top right corner to access your network settings.)

 - Open up the Terminal.
 The terminal gives you a shell (most likely the Bourne Again Shell, or bash), which is a command-line environment to interact directly with the operating system (Ubuntu Linux, in our case).
 Recall the following useful shell commands (Note: in the following listing, parameters enclosed in diamond brackets `<...>` are required and those enclosed in square brackets `[...]` are optional).

   - pwd: returns your current (or present) working directory